A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 In general, a one-way ticket from any of those cities in Italy could cost you as little as $40 USD if booked in advance.

-If driving on to the Costa Smeralda from either airport, it will take you about 2 hours from Alghero and 3.5 hours from Cagliari.
+If driving to the Costa Smeralda from somewhere else in Sardinia, know that it will take you about 2 hours from Alghero and 3.5 hours from Cagliari.
+These two cities are where Sardinia's other two international airports are located.

 Taking the ferry from mainland Italy

-The ferries depart from Rome’s Civitavecchia port, Livorno (in Tuscany), and Genova (in Liguria).
-There are also ferries that connect Cagliari with the mainland (and Sicily), including Rome, Livorno, Naples, and Palermo.
+Most ferries to Sardinia depart from Rome’s Civitavecchia port, Livorno (in Tuscany), and Genova (in Liguria).
+There are also ferries from Naples and Palermo (although these go to Cagliari, not Golfo Aranci).

 Why visit?